 How the Wine Arrived in Stellenbosch

 Exploring a new area via my stomach is one of my favorite ways to get acquainted.
 About an hour’s drive west of Cape Town lies Stellenbosch.
-The town was settled by the Dutch in the late 1600’s because of the rich, fertile soil.
+It’s one of the 5 Western Cape cities worth exploring.
+Stellenbosch was settled by the Dutch in the late 1600’s because of the rich, fertile soil.
 Farms were established to grow produce to feed the sailors passing round the Cape of Good Hope and, where there’s food, there must be wine.
 French Huguenots seeking freedom from religious persecution settled in the area and, apparently, they never left home without their grapevines.

 What all this means is that South Africa produces some really good stuff to eat and drink.